Monday, August 2, 2010

 Tropical Cake

 At first I was going to name this cake "mistake cake".
 It was a lesson in structure.
-In the end though the taste did an over ride and said we can not name this mistake cake.
-Maybe Leaning Tower of Pisa cake but not a definitely not a mistake.
+In the end, though, the taste did an over ride and said, we can not name this mistake cake.
+Maybe Leaning Tower of Pisa cake but definitely not a mistake.

 I saw Bo Friburg's recipe for chiffon cake and thought it would make a nice light feeling to go with the mousse.
 A coconut white chocolate ganache on top with a sprinkling of candied pineapple.
 It all seemed good in my head.

-If I had cut it into squares rather than bar like pieces I think it would have faired a bit better.
+If I had cut it into squares rather than bar like pieces I think it would have fared a bit better.

 1 can evaporated milk